deep-compute/logagg/README.md

 ### Types of handlers we support
 - nginx_access
-- django
+- Django
-- mongodb
+- MongoDB
-- elasticsearch
+- Elasticsearch
-- basescript
+- Basescript

 ### Help command
 - For `logagg`